 Advisor: Mr. David Crompton, 651-925-8831

 Liturgical Ministry – Liturgical Ministry offers students the chance to serve in the rich traditions of the Catholic Church and to offer glory to God.
-Young men through grade 12 serve as lectors, altar servers, and ushers.
+Young men in grades 7-12 serve as lectors, altar servers and ushers.

 Advisor: Dr. Scott Pentecost, 651-925-8726